Rental Insurance in BC — Landlord, Tenant & Strata

 Claim Denied The Vacancy Clause Failure

-▾A landlord evicts a tenant and the unit sits vacant for 60 days while renovations happen.
-A pipe freezes and bursts.
-The insurer denies the claim because the policy's vacancy clause (typically 30 days) was triggered and the landlord never notified the insurer.
+▾A landlord ends a tenancy and the unit sits vacant for 60 days while renovations are underway.
+A pipe freezes and bursts during that time.
+The insurer denies the claim because the policy's vacancy clause — typically triggered after 30 consecutive days vacant — applied, and the landlord never notified the insurer.

 Uninsured The Undisclosed Basement Suite

 ▾A homeowner rents out the basement without telling their insurer.
-A tenant's guest slips on icy stairs and sues for $200,000 in medical costs.
-The insurer discovers the undisclosed rental and voids the policy.
+A tenant's guest slips on icy front stairs and sues for $200,000 in medical costs.
+The insurer discovers the undisclosed rental use and voids the entire policy.
 The homeowner has no coverage for the lawsuit.

 ☑ Annual Insurance Review Checklist

-Complete this every year at renewal — or whenever the strata issues a new insurance certificate.
+Go through this every year at renewal — or any time the strata issues a new insurance certificate.

 Making Tenant Insurance a Material Term

-You cannot force a tenant to get insurance after the lease is signed if it was not part of the agreement.
-The correct approach is to make it a material term before signing.
-Add the clause to your addendum (Module 7 covers this), require proof before handing over keys, and ask to be listed as an "Interested Party" on the tenant's policy so you receive a notice if the policy is cancelled.
+You cannot force a tenant to get insurance after the lease is signed if it was not part of the original agreement.
+The right approach is to write it in before signing.
+Add the clause to your addendum — Module 7 covers this in detail — require proof before handing over keys, and ask to be listed as an "Interested Party" on the tenant's policy so you receive notice if it is cancelled at any point.

-Recommended addendum wording: "The Tenant agrees to obtain and maintain tenant insurance for the duration of the tenancy, including a minimum of $1,000,000 personal liability coverage.
-Proof of insurance must be provided prior to possession and upon renewal when requested by the Landlord."
-(See Module 7 Addendum Builder for the full clause.)
+"The Tenant agrees to obtain and maintain tenant insurance for the full duration of the tenancy, including a minimum of $1,000,000 personal liability coverage.
+Proof of insurance must be provided to the Landlord prior to possession and upon renewal when requested."

-Airbnb and short-term rental use typically requires separate, specialized insurance.
-Standard landlord policies usually exclude short-term rentals.
-If you permit short-term use, confirm coverage with your broker — in writing — before listing the property.
-Operating without proper coverage voids your claim if something goes wrong.
+Airbnb and short-term rental use requires separate, specialized insurance.
+Standard landlord policies almost always exclude short-term rentals.
+If you permit short-term use — even occasionally — confirm coverage with your broker in writing before listing the property.
+Operating without proper coverage and then making a claim will almost certainly be denied.

 Key Takeaways